 Senior Research Associate of the Near Space Research Lab Vladimir Frolov explains, “There are currently three heating stands in the world.
 One is in Russia, it's called SURA; another, EISCAT-Heater, is near Tromsø in Norway; and the third, HAARP, is in Alaska in the United States.”

 “Experiments help us study interactions of electromagnetic waves with particles in a basically infinite plasma.
-So there are no edge effects like in lab experiments.
+So there are no chamber edge effects like in lab experiments.

 According to him, ionosphere is basically a natural plasma laboratory facilitating many experiments in plasma physics, solar physics, planetary sciences, ionosphere and magnetosphere studies.